Trump's pick for Joint Chiefs chairman vows to be apolitical and addresses Signal chat

 Questions on attack plans sent in Signal

-Caine also was asked about senior national security officials using a Signal chat to communicate about airstrikes against Yemen's Houthis, including Hegseth posting tactical details before the operation had launched.
-That chat, which included a journalist, did not include acting Chairman of the Joint Chiefs Adm.
+Caine was asked about senior national security officials using a Signal chat to communicate about airstrikes against Yemen's Houthis.
+In the chat, Defense Secretary Pete Hegseth posted tactical details before the operation had launched.
+The chat mistakenly included a journalist but did not involve the acting head of the Joint Chiefs, Adm.
 Christopher Brady.

-“From what I understand of that chat, it was a partisan political chat and so the joint force should not have been represented,” Caine told the lawmakers.
+“From what I understand of that chat, it was a partisan political chat, and so the joint force should not have been represented,” Caine said.

-Caine declined to comment on whether senior U.S. officials who were in the chat — including the vice president, defense secretary, secretary of state and national security adviser — should have discussed battle plans on an unclassified, commercial application.
+Caine declined to comment on whether senior U.S. officials who were in the chat — among them the vice president, defense secretary, secretary of state and national security adviser — should have discussed battle plans on an unclassified, commercial application.

 “What I will say is we should always preserve the element of surprise,” Caine said.